Karin Månsdotter: Royal mistress

-Karin seems to have entered into a relationship with Eric in the spring of 1565.
+Karin seems to have entered into a relationship with Erik in the spring of 1565.
 The position seems to have been quite official, as she was given expensive clothes and appeared with him openly at court, and was given her own apartment and servants.
-In the summer of 1565, she belonged to the king's retinue to Skara, where she was provided for from the baliff's provision for the warfaring army, which was otherwise reserved for the army, and illustrates her new status.
+In the summer of 1565, she belonged to the king's retinue to Skara, where she was provided for from the bailiff's provision for the warfaring army, which was otherwise reserved for the army, and illustrates her new status.
 The royal accounts states that she was given a new and expensive wardrobe and her own staff, among them her own former employer: Karin, the wife of Gert Cantor.
 When her daughter Sigrid was born in 1566, she was treated as a legitimate princess.
 Before this the king had several mistresses in parallel, such as Agda Persdotter and Doredi Valentinsdotter, but when Karin entered his life, he dismissed them all.
 She also received education and learned to read and write.
 His treatment of her caused much astonishment.
 The ideas of the time suggested witchcraft and love potions to explain the deep attachment.

-Karin is reported to have had a fiancé before she met Eric, an ensign named Maximilian.
+Karin is reported to have had a fiancé before she met Erik, an ensign named Maximilian.
 After she became royal mistress, he managed to get into the palace, where he was discovered by Carl the manservant and taken to the king, who had him killed.
-According to chronicler Daniel Hund, he was in fact trapped by Eric, who had asked Karin to send for him.
+According to chronicler Daniel Hund, he was in fact trapped by Erik, who had asked Karin to send for him.
 The truth of the story is unknown.

 Karin Månsdotter's portrait was done only in her husband's scribbled drawings in captivity and in a latter-day bust at her grave (a portrait long believed to be of her has been discovered to be of her sister-in-law).
 She was described as very beautiful with long blond hair and innocent eyes, and her personality seems to have been calm, humble and natural.
 The king was mentally unstable, and she seems to have been the only one who could comfort him and calm him down, which made her appreciated by his relatives, who considered her good for him.
 She had no personal enemies at court, but she was not respected, and their marriage in 1568 was considered a scandal and may have contributed to his dethronement.